Stock market prediction: Data sources for market prediction

 Tobias Preis et al. introduced a method to identify online precursors for stock market moves, using trading strategies based on search volume data provided by Google Trends.
 Their analysis of Google search volume for 98 terms of varying financial relevance, published in Scientific Reports, suggests that increases in search volume for financially relevant search terms tend to precede large losses in financial markets.

 Out of these terms, three were significant at the 5% level (|z| > 1.96).
 The best term in the negative direction was "debt", followed by "color".

 In a study published in Scientific Reports in 2013, Helen Susannah Moat, Tobias Preis and colleagues demonstrated a link between changes in the number of views of English Wikipedia articles relating to financial topics and subsequent large stock market moves.

 The use of Text Mining together with Machine Learning algorithms received more attention in the last years, with the use of textual content from Internet as input to predict price changes in Stocks and other financial markets.

 The collective mood of Twitter messages has been linked to stock market performance.
 The study, however, has been criticized for its methodology.

 The activity in stock message boards has been mined in order to predict asset returns.
 The enterprise headlines from Yahoo!
 Finance and Google Finance were used as news feeding in a Text mining process, to forecast the Stocks price movements from Dow Jones Industrial Average.

-Time series aspect structuring

-Aspect structuring, also referred to as Jacaruso Aspect Structuring (JAS) is a trend forecasting method which has been shown to be valid for anticipating trend changes on various stock market and geopolitical time series datasets.
-The method addresses the challenge that arises with high dimensional data in which exogenous variables are too numerous or immeasurable to be accounted for and used to make a forecast.
-The method identifies the single variable of primary influence on the time series, or "primary factor", and observes trend changes that occur during times of decreased significance in the said primary variable.
-Presumably, trend changes in these instances are instead due to so-called "background factors".
-Although this method cannot elucidate the multivariate nature of background factors, it can gauge the effects they have on the time-series at a given point in time even without measuring them.
-This observation can be used to make a forecast.